telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

 > **Important**
 >
-> The validation Tooltip element is bound to the input `name` via the `data-for` attribute.
+> The validation Tooltip element is bound to the input `name` through the `data-for` attribute.

 ## See Also